|State of New York||Rev. 133C579|

 What we proudly are:

-The MDAnywhere team provides affordable medical care and extended hours every day!
-The medical team reviews requests from 7 am - 11 pm EST every day of the year.
+The MDAnywhere team provides accessible medical care and extended hours every day!
+The medical team reviews requests from 7am - 1am EST every day of the year.
 All medical evaluations are provided by Access Medical Associates, PLLC.

-The information displayed on this page is for informational purposes only and is not medical opinion or advice
+The content displayed on this page is for informational purposes only and is not medical opinion or advice.